Find Grad Schools

 33% Racial-Ethnic Minorities*

 The 12th most popular school in the country for applied statistics majors who are seeking their master's degree is University of Kentucky.
 Roughly 29,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+The average in-state tuition for full-time undergraduates is $11,496 per year, while in-state graduate students, on average, pay $12,583 per year.
 During the most recent year for which we have data, 7 people received their master's degree in applied statistics from UK.
-About 56% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Of these students, 50% were women and 33% were members of underrepresented racial-ethnic groups.

 #12